-Collaboration revenue relates to services rendered in connection with an agreement signed in October 2005 with Eli Lilly and Company ("Lilly") in which Lilly has agreed to support the Company's proof-of-concept clinical study evaluating the ability of CORLUX, a GR-II antagonist, to mitigate weight gain associated with the use of olanzapine.
-Under the agreement, Lilly will supply olanzapine and pay for the study.
+Collaboration revenue relates to services rendered in connection with an agreement signed in October 2005 with Eli Lilly and Company, or Lilly, in which Lilly has agreed to support the Company's proof-of-concept clinical study evaluating the ability of CORLUX, the Company's lead product candidate, to mitigate weight gain associated with the use of olanzapine.
+Under the agreement, Lilly agreed to supply olanzapine and pay for the study.
 The Company is required to perform development activities as specified in this agreement and is reimbursed based on the costs associated with the conduct of the trial and the preparation and packaging of clinical trial materials.
 Revenue is recognized as services are rendered in accordance with the agreement.
 The cost of providing these research services approximates the revenue recognized.
-If the costs of the study exceed budgeted amounts, Lilly may not pay for the excess.
-As of March 31, 2007, the costs have not exceeded the budgeted amounts and the Company does not expect that they will.
+In June 2007 the Company announced preliminary top line results in this study, with the final activities to be completed by the fourth quarter of 2007.